Cider and Perry

 Archives of all issues of the Cider Digest are available.
 Digests for the current year are available here.

 Compressed archives of past years are available in two formats.
-For UNIX-like (Linux, Solaris, AIX, etc.) systems, or if you've got tar and gzip available, click here for .tar.gz archives.
+For Mac OS and UNIX/Linux-like systems, or if you've got tar and gzip available, click here for .tar.gz archives.

-For MS-DOS/Windows systems or if you've got zip, click here for .zip archives.
+For older MS-DOS/Windows systems or if you've got zip, click here for .zip archives.

 If you have a choice, the .tar.gz archives are preferable because they're substantially smaller.
 Each file contains the digests for one year.